 The Perko Pair is a famous pair of knots that for a long time were thought to be different, but later were famously revealed to be the same by Kenneth Perko in 1973.
-When these knots originally appeared in Rolfsen’s Knot Table they were known as 10_161 (now “Perko A”) and 10_162 (now “Perko B”):
+When these knots originally appeared in Rolfsen’s Knot Table (see also his book Knots and Links), they were known as 10_161 (now “Perko A”) and 10_162 (now “Perko B”):

 The knot we printed is a morph about halfway between Perko A and Perko B, obtained from KnotPlot by my student Jonathan Gerhard.
 You can read about his related project on his blog “Mathematical ADD” here: The Perko Praxinoscope and the Shrikhande Graph.